luckofcanuck/vschool-assignments/exercises/angular-beginnings/README.md

 I used angular for the first time.
+Used models and controllers and such things.